 James has been the primary donor to the foundation for more than 4 years of the Foundation’s existence.

 James and recipients of Foundation 56 help have been able to share their stories on CBS Evening News with Katie Couric, Reader’s Digest, AARP and the NFL Network.

 In addition to working with his own foundation, James also serves as a health ambassador with GlaxoSmithKline and works with the Heroes Foundation reaching at risk children through sports.
 Recently he was named the 2012 LSU Young Alumnus of the Year.

-James is now a linebacker for the Houston Texans (#53).
-He resides in Texas with his wife, Star and their son, Ace.
+He resides in Texas with his wife, Star, and their children, Ace and Aston.